KaiFig/Unit_4/Project/read_me.md

 This was after I showed this to an anonymous student here at my school to get their feedback on the project.

 ## Suggestions for future development
+For future development the first suggestion was including the names of the people posting the ingredients.
+This would be in the homepage so that people would be able toee who posted them.
+It would enable them to contact them in case of any issues, adding on to the purpose of this project which was to create more recipe-sharing in this community.

+The second suggestion was to let the user post images of their recipes to their posts.
+This would enable the users of the social media site to see much more clearly how to make their recipe.
+Additionally, for everyone involved, this would make the site much better to look at as there would be images and not just text.
+If implemented, users would have a much better time using the app.